Acronix98/Newer/README.md

 # Newer
 Newer is a New Super Mario Bros.
-U Deluxe mod for NSML created by Acronix98.
+U Deluxe mod created by Acronix98.